cimeister/academic-kickstart/content/blog/unigramlm/index.md

 affect on the inference result.*
 :::

-For example, if $P({M}=3) \gg P({M}=1)$, the product of three piece probabilities (which should be fairly small) could win out over the probability of a single piece probability even if the product was originally much smaller.
-Consequently, a theoretically sound implementation of the method would define and keep this prior for inference, as in Eq.
-6. Typically, though, this term is ignored (or at least sequence length probabilities are assumed to be constant for all valid lengths).
-Unless otherwise specified, when talking about inference, we will assume use of no length term is used for faithfulness to the original algorithm.
-It could potentially be interesting to look into the effects of this design choice!
+SentencePiece (and all other implementations of UnigramLM) effectively assume the length prior term is flat (i.e., sequence length probabilities are assumed to be constant for all valid lengths) and drops it, so in practice UnigramLM inference is usually done with the length-free objective (last line in Eq.
+6).
+Unless otherwise specified, when talking about inference, we will assume use of this objective for faithfulness to the original algorithm.
+I'm spelling this out because it's a silent approximation and it could potentially be interesting to look into the effects of this design choice!

 The true parameters of the generative process ${\boldsymbol{\phi}}$ are unknown, however; this includes both the piece probabilities